-Fume hoods shall be located per the requirements of ANSI/AIHA Z9.5 (most recent version) to minimize excessive airflow cross-drafts in the laboratory, in accordance with sound engineering principals.
+- 1. Chemical fume hoods shall be located per the requirements of ANSI Z9.5 (most recent version) to minimize excessive airflow cross-drafts in the laboratory, in accordance with good engineering practice. - 2.
+In general, chemical fume hoods should not be located adjacent to a single means of access to an exit or any closer than 10 feet from any primary egress doorway.
+Fume hood openings should not be located opposite workstations where personnel will spend much of their working day, such as desks or microscope benches.
+An emergency eyewash/shower station shall be within approximately 10 seconds of each fume hood. - 3.
 The addition of a new fume hood (or hoods) to an existing laboratory shall require design review and approval by the campus engineering and environmental health and safety departments.
-This is necessary to determine the adequacy of the existing heating, ventilation and air conditioning system to handle the additional exhaust hood capacity load.
+This is necessary to determine the adequacy of the existing heating, ventilation and air conditioning system to handle the additional exhaust hood capacity load. - 4.
+In general, lab bench work space or other routine work areas should not be located directly (eg. 4') in front chemical fume hoods without appropriate sensing controls and/or other monitoring devices.